 Yes.
 During the fifth week of classes you will be able to sign up to ride-out with on-duty personnel.
 Depending on the time slot chosen, you may get the chance to sample some “firefighter style” cooking.
 Remember that all students, on emergency or non-emergency calls, will be observing ONLY.

 Graduates are encouraged to join the CFA Alumni Association and to participate in meetings that inform you of coming events.
 Members will work with the NRHFD on local civic events and assist with various programs.

 What does the schedule look like for the next class?

-The next CFA class will begin on Thursday, February 21, 2019.
-This class will meet on Thursday nights from 7:00 p.m. to 10:00 p.m. for 9 weeks.
-We will skip March 14 for spring break.
-There will be one Saturday class on April 20 from 9:00 a.m. to 4:00 p.m.
+The next CFA class will begin on Thursday, February 13, 2020.
+This class will meet on Thursday nights from 7:00 p.m. to 9:00 p.m. for 9 weeks.
+There will be one Saturday class on April 4 from 9:00 a.m. to 4:00 p.m.
 This program includes training in CPR and First Aid, which enable residents to be better prepared to respond to emergency situations in their homes and neighborhoods.
 Participants also get hands-on demonstrations in basic firefighting techniques, auto extrication, extinguisher use, technical rescue, hazardous materials, and a demonstration of the Bomb Squad’s capabilities.

 How do I sign up?
 Please complete the online application.
 Participants selected will be notified by phone or e-mail with further information on class times and dates.